Mahomes sharp as Chiefs rout Bengals in preseason opener

 ROOKIE WATCH

-Chiefs WR Mecole Hardman caught a shuffle pass from Shurmur in the second quarter and went 17 yards for a touchdown.
+Chiefs WR Mecole Hardman caught a shuffle pass from Shurmur in the second quarter and went 17 yards for a touchdown .
 The second-round pick finished with two catches for 31 yards in his debut.

+“They called it in the huddle and I was like, ‘Oh yeah, it’s my chance to score right here,'” Hardman said.
+“Got the pitch and I saw it open up, I saw the seam.
+I just said, ‘Let’s hit it and get into the end zone.’
+I got in there.
+It felt good.
+Hopefully there are many more to come.”

 EYE ON THE BALL